Setting up an active-passive Gitlab instance

 $2GitlabStatefulGitaly: The FS layerSidekiq: Redis based job queueStatelessRails: The RESTful APINginx/WorkhorseDatabasePostgres/RedisS3: for LFS/uploadsDisk(EBS/NVME)

-Another is Gitaly, the filesystem layer of Git, which has officially ended of support of NFS, Luster, GlusterFS, multi-attach EBS and EFS.
-However, the virtual block storage is supported, such as Cinder, EBS, or VMDK.
+Since Gitlab 16, Gitaly which is the filesystem layer of Git that undertakes Git commands, has officially ended of support of NFS, Luster, GlusterFS, multi-attach EBS and EFS.
+The only supported block storage is cloud storage, such as Cinder, EBS, or VMDK.

 Which machine is best for Gitlab self hosting?